-- Once the ten days have passed or the Investigator has obtained the statements from the Complainant and Respondent regarding the evidence, then the investigative report is written. - The investigative report must contain: - summarizes all statements - summarizes all relevant evidence - provides a chronology of the events that occurred during the investigation. - Any question or evidence excluded and the reason the Investigator determined such information as irrelevant. - When the report has been written, then the report is given to the Complainant and Respondent, and their advisors.
+- Once the ten days have passed or the Investigator has obtained the statements from the reporting party regarding the evidence, then the investigative report is written. - The investigative report must contain: - summarizes all statements - summarizes all relevant evidence - provides a chronology of the events that occurred during the investigation. - Any question or evidence excluded and the reason the Investigator determined such information as irrelevant. - When the report has been written, then the report is given to the reporting parties and their advisors.